pablobm/pygame-tutorial/source/lessons/00800-starfield/index.html.markdown

 ## A bit of theory: conditionals

 You may have seen this before, but it's good to refresh our memories.
-Write a new program that does the following:
+Type down the following program:

 ```python
 number = 4